-The above are but a sample of the variety of ergonomic interventions that we, as a profession, are capable of doing to improve not only the human condition but the bottom line as well.
-From my 35 years of observation and experience, only rarely are truly good ergonomics interventions not beneficial in terms of the criteria that are used by managers in evaluating the allocation of their resources.
+The above are but a sample of the variety of ergonomic interventions which we, as a profession, are capable of doing to not only improve the human condition, but the bottom line as well.
+From my 35 years of observation and experience, only rarely are truly good ergonomic interventions not beneficial in terms of the criteria that are used by managers in evaluating the allocation of their resources.

-As many of the above ergonomics interventions also illustrate, ergonomics offers a wonderful common ground for labor and management collaboration, for invariably both can benefit - managers, in terms of reduced costs and improved productivity, employees in terms of improved safety, health, comfort, usability of tools and equipment, including software, and improved quality of work life.
+As many of the above ergonomic interventions also illustrate, ergonomics offers a wonderful common ground for labor and management collaboration; for invariably, both can benefit - managers, in terms of reduced costs and improved productivity; employees, in terms of improved safety, health, comfort, usability of tools and equipment, including software; and improved quality of work life.
 Of course, both groups benefit from the increased competitiveness and related increased likelihood of long-term organizational survival that ultimately is afforded.

-Clearly, to enable our profession to approach its tremendous potential for humankind, we, the professional human factors/ ergonomics community, must better document the costs and benefits of our efforts and proactively share these data with our colleagues, business decision makers, and government policymakers.
+Clearly, to enable our profession to approach its tremendous potential for humankind, we, the professional human factors/ergonomics community, must better document the costs and benefits of our efforts, and proactively share these data with our colleagues, business decision makers and government policy makers.
 It is an integral part of managing our profession.
-Thus, it is up to us to document and spread the word that good ergonomics IS good economics!
+Thus, it is up to us to document and spread the word that good ergonomics IS good economics.